theproductiveprogrammer/koredb/README.md

 sweep out old records and formats and start with a clean new slate.

-You want to do this?
-No problem.
-**Kore** supports you
-whole-heartedly. **Kore** allows you to provide a 'migration function' that transforms your old log into a new one.
+At this time too **Kore** has you covered. **Kore** allows you to provide a 'migration function' that transforms your old log into a new one.

+## Migrator Pattern
-To do this, designate _one_ of you nodes as the migrator.
+To do this, a good practice is to designate only _one_ of your nodes as the migrator.
 This node will accept the migration function: